spring1944/spring1944/README.md

 ## Wait for other players

 Now you must wait for other players.
 Sometimes it would take some time...
-Don't desesperate... it'll come, evetually...
+Don't desesperate... it'll come, eventually...

 # Notes: